The Art of Muzzleloader Shooting

-The following table shows the most common types of black powder (made in Europe) used for target shooting and hunting, their respective particle size range, and their main application.
+The following table shows the most common types of black powder (European manufacturers) used for target shooting and hunting, their respective particle size range, and their main application.
 The burning rate is approximately proportional to the specific surface area of the powder grains (measured in squaremeters per gram) and thus decreases with increasing grain size of the powder.

 |Swiss Powder #1||0.25 - 0.50||Small-Caliber Handguns|